ArianRai/Documentation/git/git.md

 ### Diff

-> Diffing is a function that takes two input data sets (_commits, branches, files..._) and outputs the changes between them.
+> _Diff_ is a function that takes two input data sets (_commits, branches, files..._) and outputs the changes between them.